alienflip/degenDeploy/proposal.md

 # Proposal Ask

-In order to get this up and running, we request $15k/year stable basic income to take care of welfare and development costs. $3k per milestone.
+In order to get this up and running, we request $15k/year stable basic income to take care of welfare and development costs.

 This ask will be in line with the laid down milestones as detailed below